-Following a roundtable consultation between the Ministry of Interior, the Ministry of Labour, UNHCR and the Future Worlds Centre, under the auspices of the Ombudsman’s office in 2015, it was decided that applications for GMI by beneficiaries who are still residing in the Reception Centre would be prioritised.
-Although efforts have been made, in practice, several months elapse before people were able to move out of the Reception Centre.
-This is partly because the GMI scheme does not provide amounts for housing, unless a specific property has already been contracted.
+Regarding beneficiaries residing in the Reception Center, there is no set time frame in which they must leave the Center once they have received international protection, however persons are informed and urged by the Asylum Service to expedite their transition to the community.
+As the majority of people will not be able to secure employment immediately after receiving international protection, almost all persons will need to apply for financial aid through the national Guaranteed Minimum Income (GMI) scheme.
+Efforts have been made to prioritise GMI applications for beneficiaries who are still residing in the Reception Centre would be prioritized.
+In practice, however, several months elapse before people are able to move out of the Reception Centre.
+This is partly because the GMI scheme does not provide amounts for housing, unless a specific property has already been identified and contracted.
 Moreover, it also due to the sharp increase of rent prices, the fact that rent deposits are not covered through the GMI scheme and the fact that most residents will not be able to secure a job on-time.

 There have been no cases of people being evicted out of the Reception Centre without any housing arrangement.
 However, there is always a number of persons with international protection residing in Kofinou Reception Centre, indicating that transitioning out of the centre remains one of the greatest